Retirement

 But no worries, because we’ve found ways to take account of all of the above.

-How much tax will I pay in the UK when I’m retired?
+How much UK tax will I pay in retirement?

 How much tax you pay in retirement is another one of those questions that is almost impossible to answer accurately.
 But there is a method of coming up with a good enough starting point quickly.